apoorvakhairnar/apoorvakhairnar.github.io/index.md

   <div class="about">
     <h1>Apoorva Khairnar</h1>
     <p>
       Hi!
-I am Apoorva, a Ph.D. student at the Department of...anical Engineering, <a href="https://vt.edu">Virginia Tech</a>.
+I am Apoorva, a Ph.D. student at the Department of Mechanical Engineering, <a href="https://vt.edu">Virginia Tech</a>.
-      I completed my Bachelor's in Mechanical Engineering (2...nological Univeristy</a> (formerly College of Engineering Pune).
+      I completed my Bachelor's in Mechanical Engineering (2021) with Honors in Thermal Engineering from <a href="https://www.coep.org.in/">COEP Technological Univeristy</a> (formerly College of Engineering Pune).
-      Currently, I am working as a Graduate Research Assista...e/faculty/naughton-noel.html">Dr. Noel Naughton</a>.
-My research focuses on the control of soft robots such as octopus ...l reservoir computers to enable embedded sensing in soft robots.
+      Currently, I am working as a Graduate Research Assistant at the <a href="https://naughtonlab.org/">Biomechanical Systems Lab</a> at VT under the guidance of <a href="https://me.vt.edu/people/faculty/naughton-noel.html">Dr. Noel Naughton</a>.
+My research focuses on the control of soft robots such as octopus arms and snakes using Neuromorphic Computing.
+Additionally, my work involves integrating artificial and physical reservoir computers to enable embedded sensing in soft robots.
     </p>
   </div>
   <div class="profile-photo">